emailhippo/whois-developers-dev/source/index.html.md

 ### Consistent, parsed records

 <aside class="notice">
-Parsed records are available in Professional and Enterprise Editions.
+Parsed records are available in editions 2 and 3.
 </aside>

 WHOIS records are intrinsically designed for humans to read and records come in different formats according to the choices made by an individual Domain Name Registrar and the Domain Name Registry.

 For any serious application demanding data in a predictable, consistent machine-readable format, the standard WHOIS system will not work.
-This is where Email Hippo adds value to the WHOIS system by adding services capable of reading the relatively chaotic structure of WHOIS records into reliable, predictable and machine-readable formats.
+This is where Email Hippo adds value to the WHOIS system by adding services capable of presenting the relatively chaotic structure of WHOIS records as reliable, predictable and machine-readable formats.

 ### Machine readable dates
 For ultimate in machine integration compatibility, Email Hippo returns dates and durations in ISO 8601 standard formats.

-### > 99.9% service availability
+### > 99.9% uptime
 Fully load balanced and automatic fail-over systems dispersed across multiple data centers in multiple regions deliver enterprise-grade resilience.

-See Service reliability for more information on availability and SLA.
+See [Service reliability](#servicereliability) for more information on availability and SLA.

 ### Easy integration
 See [integrations](#integrations) to see how quick and easy it is to integrate with our services from over 19 different technologies and platforms.

-### Fanatical Service Quality Management (SQM)
+### Fanatical Service Quality Management
 Email Hippo operational staff obsessively monitor services to ensure the best possible uptime and coverage.

 Uptime and functional correctness are actively monitored on a minute by minute basis from multiple data centers dispersed across North America, Europe, and Asia.